dreis2211/groovy3-import-bug/README.md

 ```

-See [GROOVY-9407](https://issues.apache.org/jira/browse/GROOVY-9407) for more information and a possible workaround.
+See ticket [GROOVY-9407](https://issues.apache.org/jira/browse/GROOVY-9407) for more information and a possible workaround.